brianhuey/Netflix/cosine/README.txt

 To run do.cos.graphs.R which show distribution of features on ratings and non-ratings of validation setA to assess feature utility:

-In R run source("do.cos.graphs") after moving the files setA.a.cos.test.predictions.scaled and setA.b.cos.test.predictions.scaled to this directory from s3/stat157-uq85def/home/reneerao/Data for Netflix project.
+In R run source("do.cos.graphs") after moving the files setA.a.cos.test.predictions.scaled and setA.b.cos.test.predictions.scaled to this directory from s3/stat157-uq85def/home/reneerao/Data for Netflix project/validation_sets_features.